Contents

-Parathyroid hormone (PTH) – functions, indications for examination, causes of deficiency and excess
+- Parathyroid hormone (PTH) – indications for the examination

 In line with its mission, the Editorial Board of MedTvoiLokony makes every effort to provide reliable medical content supported by the latest scientific knowledge.
 The additional flag “Checked Content” indicates that the article has been reviewed by or written directly by a physician.
 This two-step verification: a medical journalist and a doctor allows us to provide the highest quality content in line with current medical knowledge.